Emergentism: History

-In detail: he proposes using the chart above (which was originally drawn with the $ by Nancey Murphy) that M1 causes M2 (these are mental events) and P1 causes P2 (these are physical events).
+In detail: he proposes using the chart above (which was originally drawn with the $ by Nancey Murphy).
+Here, P1 causes P2.
+M1 does not causally effect P1 (i.e., M1 is a consequent event of P1).
 P1 realises M1 and P2 realises M2.
-However M1 does not causally effect P1 (i.e., M1 is a consequent event of P1).
 If P1 causes P2, and M1 is a result of P1, then M2 is a result of P2.
-He says that the only alternatives to this problem is to accept dualism (where the mental events are independent of the physical events) or eliminativism (where the mental events do not exist).
+But then M2 is not affected by M1 (no mental causation).
+According to him, the only alternatives compatible with mental causation are dualism (where the mental events are independent of the physical events) and eliminativism (where the mental events do not exist).